-Info: These gifs were created by simulating Gray Scott's model of reaction diffusion on a 2D grid.
-Reaction diffusion systems are widely studied and researched because their are argued to be linked to the chemical / biological processes that are responsible for pattern formation in nature (zebra stripes, leopard spots, etc).
-In addition, reaction diffusion systems exhibit beautiful motion when simulated and visualized.
-The gifs above showcase different growth patterns and oscillations in RD systems.
+These GIFs were created by simulating Gray-Scott’s model of reaction-diffusion on a 2D grid.
+Reaction-diffusion systems are extensively studied because they are believed to be linked to the chemical and biological processes responsible for natural pattern formation, such as zebra stripes or leopard spots.
+Additionally, when simulated and visualized, reaction-diffusion systems produce captivating and dynamic motion.
+The GIFs above showcase various growth patterns and oscillations observed in these systems.

-In simple terms, reaction diffusion systems model how one or more substances (i.e. gases or liquids) change and/or combine when mixed in a container.
-The reaction part of the model describes what happens chemically when the substances combine together (i.e. maybe an entirely different substance is created and introduced into the mix).
-The diffusion part of the model defines how the substances propagate (i.e. diffuse) in the container (2D or 3D space they are mixed in).
-If you're interested in learning more, check out Reza's instructable on: 3D Printed Reaction Diffusion Patterns.
+In simple terms, reaction-diffusion systems model how one or more substances (e.g., gases or liquids) interact and change when mixed in a contained environment.
+The reaction aspect of the model describes the chemical interactions between the substances, potentially resulting in the creation of new compounds.
+The diffusion aspect defines how these substances spread throughout the container (whether in 2D or 3D space).
+If you’re interested in learning more, check out my Instructable on 3D Printed Reaction Diffusion Patterns.

 Designer & Developer: Reza Ali